|Start Date||6th Mar 2020 5:00pm|

 - Take the opportunity to present your Redesign work in poster form and submit a poster to be displayed at the symposium.

-Please note, the closing date for abstracts is December 1, 2019.
+Please note, the closing date for abstracts has been extended to December 16, 2019.

 Submit your Abstract or Poster